pvtl/docker-dev/README.md

 ## Intro 👋

 This is a set of Docker images to spin up a LAMP stack (Linux, Apache, MySQL and PHP) for developing locally.
-It's perfect for local development because you can very simply add new sites to specified directory and they're magically accessible as a subdomain of your chosen hostname (eg. eg. `~/Sites/info` maps to `http://info.localhost/`).
+It's perfect for local development because you can very simply add new sites to specified directory and they're magically accessible as a subdomain of your chosen hostname (eg. eg. `~/projects/example` maps to `http://example.localhost/`).

 It includes all the required dependencies for everyday PHP development with common tools like Laravel, Wordpress and Magento (1 & 2).
 Specifically:

-*Default:*
+**Default Services**

 - Apache (including HTTPS)
 - PHP 8.1
     - Composer (latest)
-    - Node.js (16.x) & NPM (latest)*
+    - Node.js (latest LTS) & NPM (latest)*
     - Yarn (latest)*
     - PHPCS (with Wordpress code standards added)*
     - Wordpress CLI*